zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

   * We'll need the Device class to create our driver
   * We'll need the util module for inheritance functionality
-  * We'll need bonescript for actually interacting with hardware on the beaglebone
+  * We'll need bonescript for actually interacting with hardware on the BeagleBone

 Add this to your empty `/devices/led/index.js` file: